 However, Les Ferdinand was always putting himself about, and little Sergei Rebrov continues to gain in confidence.
 They combined at the other end, when Gary Doherty got into the box, fed by Rebrov, only to see his shot go across Kirkland, but somehow fail to find a team-mate.
 With 15 minutes gone, Perry failed to reach Freund with an attempted pass and found himself struggling against Bellamy who picked up the returned ball.
 Bellamy cleverly cut inside Perry, and shot across Sullivan's goal.
 The Spurs keeper was equal to the effort, as he dived to his left to flick the ball round for a corner.

 Les Ferdinand then headed down a long ball, for Stephen Clemence to drive with his RIGHT foot, forcing a desperate dive by Kirkland to his left.
 The pace of the game did not dwindle, as Rebrov passed to Sol from the left.
-Sol's attempted shot was going miles wide, and Les in an offside position hit the ball wide of the mark.
-Clemence had another excellent drive saved - this time from his left foot.
+Sol's attempted shot was going miles wide, and Les (in an offside position) hit the ball wide of the mark.
+Clemence had another excellent drive saved.
+This time the shot was hit with his left foot.

 The second half was less eventful, as Spurs tamed Bellamy, restricting Coventry to occasional long range efforts handled easily by Neil Sullivan.
 Clemence did lose out badly in the middle, but Perry covered well, depriving the surging Bellamy of the ball, with one of many good tackles.